depado/articles/pages/qor-admin-tips-and-tricks.md

 Now we have a nice looking admin interface which integrates our model and allows us to modify data in our database.
 But there's no authentication in front of it, which is seriously problematic.
-Luckily, after a quick search on [QOR's Documentation](https://doc.getqor.com/) we found a page about authentication [here](https://doc.getqor.com/admin/authentication.html)!
+Luckily, after a quick search on [QOR's Documentation](https://doc.getqor.com/) we find a page about authentication [here](https://doc.getqor.com/admin/authentication.html)!

 We're told that we need to implement an interface.
 Well ok.
 How are we supposed to do that?
-Well we need to understand how a simple auth system works, cookies forms and other stuff like that.
+Well we need to understand how a simple auth system works, cookies, forms and other stuff like that.
 So let's get started.

 ## Admin User Model